tisnik/clj-http-utils/README.md

 # clj-http-utils

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library that contains utility functions to work with HTTP requests and responses.

 ## Usage